Jan Willem Ter Braak: Youth

 Engelbertus Fukken went to the Zeevaartschool in The Hague in 1930.
 He was interested in politics and became a supporter of Nazi Party of Adolf Hitler (NSDAP), which came to power in 1933.
 In 1934 he became member of the Dutch National Socialist Movement (NSB).

 His father died in December 1934 and he had to start working for his money.
 He got a job as an insurance agent in The Hague but after half a year he did not pay the customer's premiums to his employer and was arrested for fraud.
 He received a sentence of three months.
 After that he worked as a journalist with the weekly Noordwijker paper and probably also Leidsch Dagblad (a newspaper from the city of Leiden) but in 1937 he had to return to jail for six months because he had not fulfilled his obligatory duties towards the Reclassification authorities.
 He was thrown out of the NSB and became unemployed.
 He lived in several rooms in Noordwijk.

-In 1939 he met a young woman who became his fiancée, and he was financially supported by her family since that time.
+In 1939, he met a young woman who became his fiancée, and was then financially supported by her family.